l7mp/stunner/README.md

 port that WebRTC clients can use to reach STUNner may be set dynamically by Kubernetes.
 (Of course, Kubernetes lets you use your own [fix IP address and domain name](https://kubernetes.io/docs/concepts/services-networking/service/#choosing-your-own-ip-address), but the default installation scripts do not support this.)
-WebRTC clients will need to learn the external IP and port somehow; this is outside the scope of STUNner, but see our [examples](#examples) for a way to communicate the STUN/TURN address and port back to WebRTC clients during user registration.
+WebRTC clients will need to learn STUNner's external IP and port somehow; this is outside the scope of STUNner, but see our [examples](#examples) for a way to communicate the STUN/TURN URI and port back to WebRTC clients during user registration.

 In order to simplify the integration of STUNner into the WebRTC application server, STUNner stores the dynamic IP address/port assigned by Kubernetes into the `ConfigMap` named `stunner-config`